-- "FOR" the election of the seventeen Equity director nominees. - "FOR" the appointment of Ernst & Young as our independent registered public accounting firm for 2019. - "FOR" the approval of the compensation of our named executive officers, on an advisory basis, as described in this proxy statement. - "ABSTAIN" from voting for the Class B directors, if applicable. - "ABSTAIN" from voting for the Class B nominating committees, if applicable.
+- "FOR" the election of the seventeen Equity director nominees. - "FOR" the appointment of Ernst & Young as our independent registered public accounting firm for 2020. - "FOR" the approval of the compensation of our named executive officers, on an advisory basis, as described in this proxy statement. - "ABSTAIN" from voting for the Class B directors, if applicable.